What is Texas FAIR Plan Association?

 - Objectively measuring performance and being accountable for results

 To learn more about our culture and benefits, visit the Working at TWIA section of www.twia.org/about-us.

 Texas FAIR Plan Association is administered by an 11-member Governing Committee.
 The Governing Committee is composed of five members who represent the interest of insurers, four public members who live in Texas, and two members who are general property and casualty agents.
 The Texas Commissioner of Insurance or an employee of the Texas Department of Insurance serves as an ex officio member of the Governing Committee.
 Members serve a term of two years.

 TFPA Governing Committee meetings are held each quarter.
-The next will be held on Monday, December 10, 2018 at the Omni in Corpus Christi, Texas.
+The next will be held on May 6, 2019 at the Hyatt Regency in Austin, Texas.